 Periodic audits will be performed to ensure compliance.

-2) Human research related activities: Responsibilities in Conducting Human Research During COVID-19
+- Human research-related activities: Responsibilities in Conducting Human Research During COVID-19

 Offices and Conference Rooms

-Starting June 1, 2021, offices, including those used for dry research, and conference rooms in Medical School buildings are allowed to open with multi-person occupancy that maintains a minimum of 6 ft separation between persons.
-Individuals must continue to adhere to the most current university and public health guidance, including, among other things, completing training, masking, good hand hygiene, social distancing, and completion of the ResponsiBLUE questionnaire while on campus.
+Offices, including those used for dry research, and conference rooms in Medical School buildings are allowed to open without restriction.
+Individuals must continue to adhere to the most current university and public health guidance, including completion of the Responsiblue questionnaire while on campus.

 This policy allows UMMS to continue to ramp up research; however, it is not a mandate for all who work in the Medical School to immediately return to work.
 Many who are working remotely will continue to do so until the September 13th date originally communicated by Michigan Medicine.
 If you have questions about returning to work, please consult with your supervisor.